Laban (band): Caught by Surprise, Love in Siberia, and international success

 After Laban 4, Laban recorded their first English album, an LP called Caught by Surprise that consisted of English versions of songs from prior releases.
 One of the songs on the album was "Love in Siberia," an English version of "Kold som is."
 It was requested that a song be written for Laban that could achieve the same success as Laura Branigan's "Self Control," so Pedersen wrote the song in inspiration of Branigan's hit single.
 "Love in Siberia" would become Laban's biggest global hit, with a music video being filmed in the Canary Islands in Spain and Laban's native Denmark in August 1986.

 "Love in Siberia" spent 4 weeks on the Billboard Hot 100, peaking at #88 in November 1986, and subsequently reaching #38 on the U.S. Dance Chart and #47 on the Cash Box chart in early 1987.
-The success of "Love in Siberia" made Laban only the fifth Danish act to break into the Billboard Hot 100 at the time.
-The success of "Love in Siberia" gave the duo further international success in Europe, Latin America, and Scandinavian territories like Sweden.
+"Love in Siberia" made Laban only the fifth Danish act to break into the Billboard Hot 100 at the time, while also leading to further international success in Europe, Latin America, and Scandinavian territories like Sweden.

-Caught by Surprise and the title track single also saw a global release in 1986.
+Caught by Surprise was released in the United States on September 15, 1986.
 The title track, "Caught by Surprise," was a cover of "Senza Tregua" (Without Rest), originally released in 1984 by the Italian group Élite.
 Laban's English cover reached #9 in Sweden, where the album subsequently reached #28.
 The third international single from Caught by Surprise was "Donna Donna," a cover version of the late John Hatting's "Donna Donna" that Pedersen helped co-write.

 However, at the time of the album's release, Pedersen and Jønsson began feeling worn out, with Jønsson expressing interest by October 1986 to end the partnership, but they continued working together due to the success of "Love in Siberia."